 IoT application and services are required to provide means to reset the status of all the attached “things” to a certain predefined status.

 When there are too many options that need to be set up, users can easily get lost.
 A simple resetting option that resets to a certain status may provide simple method to go back to the known status.
 The user may start over from the status.
 User may set up the predefined status a priori, or simple factory reset may be sufficient.
+An IoT environment may involve changing status of multiple devices.
+In some cases, the sequence of operation may matter.
+The reset operation must be made as easy as possible to operate, and should not assume user’s expertise in device operation.

 It is recommended to enable the capability to retrieve user accessibility profiles (such as captioning settings) that are stored in an IoT environment by another thing.